usaid-cs/yesterday-i-learned/random.md

 1. The [camel's nose](https://en.wikipedia.org/wiki/Camel%27s_nose) is the same as the [slippery slope](https://en.wikipedia.org/wiki/Slippery_slope).
 Both involve a chain of conditionals that end up doing worse than the starting argument.
 1. People from 1999 have long predicted [the loss of personal privacy from mobile devices](https://www.reddit.com/r/geek/comments/87zwkg/is_that_a_pita_in_your_pocket_a_look_at_ideas_for/).
 1. A stone (weight) is exactly 14 pounds.
-1. The Life of Brian was considered [a blatant attack on Christianity](https://www.youtube.com/watch?v=hdU_6jUQI9s) when it was released.
-Now no one really cares.
-[Graham Chapman](https://en.wikipedia.org/wiki/Graham_Chapman), a gay boy at the time, was selected to play Brian.
-He was however an alcoholic, drank two bottles of gin a day, and died of tonsil cancer.
 1. One of the prayers in French: *Béni sois-tu, Seigneur notre Dieu, qui règne sur l'univers, qui fait sortir le pain de la terre.*
 1. Groups of forex traders [sell different currencies in large quantities](https://www.youtube.com/watch?v=TxlTHZ0GmxU) so as to disguise the sale while the price remains constant.
 1. Brit Bro [Lawrence Oates](https://en.wikipedia.org/wiki/Lawrence_Oates), when his feet had become severely frostbitten at the South Pole, he said "I am just going outside and may be some time", left the tent, and sacrificed himself for others' chances of survival.